-Michael Buckingham Gray is a writer and a creative writing tutor.
-His fiction has appeared in The Fortnightly Review, Flash: The International Short-Short Story Magazine and other journals.
-He holds a Master of Creative Practice in Creative Writing from Curtin University and has tutored at the University of Notre Dame Australia and elsewhere.
+Michael Buckingham Gray is a writer and creative writing tutor.
+His fiction has appeared in various magazines including Meniscus, The Fortnightly Review, and Flash: The International Short-Short Story Magazine.
+He holds a Masters of Creative Practice in Creative Writing from Curtin University, and has tutored creative writing to students both young and old.

 What people have said about Michael Buckingham Gray's writing:

 "When asked what my favourite flash [fiction] of all time is, I used to say 'Easy Come, Easy Go', [by Shannon O’Rourke] and also mention David Gaffney’s Sawn-Off Tales (2006; 'Pop-Tarts', in particular, is wonderfully dark).
 Now, I have a new favourite.
 It is a masterpiece.
 Michael Buckingham-Gray’s 'And Brings Up Loose Dirt'...
 I could re-read it, and admire it, and envy Buckingham-Gray, every day."

 - Ashley Chantler, SmokeLong Quarterly